A Simple Guide to Contingent Offer of Employment

 Confidentiality agreement

-Your employees gain access to all the insider information about your company.
-Data Leakage can cause legal complexities and severe damage to your business and your reputation.
+It is normal for employees to gain access to all the insider information about your company.
+Data leakage is a real threat that can cause legal complexities and severe damage to the business and company reputation.

-Thus, the confidentiality agreement is one of the must-have sections in your contingent employment offer letter.
-It prohibits them from using your information for their personal benefit.
+Thus, the confidentiality agreement is one of the must-have sections in the contingent employment offer letter.
+It prohibits them from using privileged information for their personal benefit.

-Until now, we covered the sections that are common to any employment offer letter.
-The list of contingencies that they must fulfill differentiates the contingent employment offer letter from the rest.
+The list of contingencies that employees need to fulfill differentiates the contingent employment offer letter from the rest.

 The section must start with a disclosure that the offer holds good if and only if these contingencies are satisfied.
 Spell out the terms to give clarity and prevent any misconception.

-You frame your contingencies based on your company’s policies and the position you’re looking to fill.
-You can also cross-check with the specific requirements of the country you are hiring from, to ensure you cover all the bases.
+As an employer, you need to frame contingencies based on the company policies and the job position in consideration.
+It can also be determined by cross checking with the specific requirements of the country you are hiring from, to ensure you cover all the bases.

 • Successful verification of the authenticity of the documents provided